AlexandruHau/Par04/ReadMe.md

 ## Name: Alexandru-Mihai Hau

+### Credits

+This project represent a part of the research activity conducted by the Geant4 group at CERN (European Council of Nuclear Research - Geneva, Switzerland).
+The original template from which the project has been inspired can be found [here] (https://gitlab.cern.ch/geant4/geant4/-/tree/master/examples/extended/parameterisations/Par04).

 ### Instructions for running the code

 The best way to run the code is from the terminal - clone the overall repository and in the same directory with the repo, create an empty directory for the build.
 Type the following for creating and switching to the build directory: